Blackpool Gazette: Background

-The newspaper is published by JPI Media (owned by National World), and is known locally as The Gazette.
-The editor is Nicola Adam.
+The newspaper is published by National World, and is known locally as The Gazette.
+The editor is Vanessa Sims.
 Two other weekly newspapers are also published – the Lytham St.Annes Express and the Fleetwood Weekly News.
 It is online at blackpoolgazette.co.uk.

 The Gazette had a close link with local football club Blackpool until the club's relegation from the Premier League in 2011.
 In 2014, the newspaper decided to scrap club chairman Karl Oyston's weekly column "given such disgusting and offensive comments" he made to a Blackpool fan.
 Oyston's response was to stop recognising The Gazette as local media, instead only allowing them to attend national news conferences.
 The Oystons left the club in 2019.